ethanyanjiali/deep-vision/imagenet-2012/README.md

 ## Start Training

 This repo implements many different models.
 Once you have the dataset ready, you can start the training code by running tasks in the Makefile.
-I trained some of the implemented models, and provided the training log and model file.
-To run the notebook, please download the pretrained model to `saved_model` directory first.
+I trained some of the implemented models, and provided the training log and model file for your reference.

+There're few tips before you acutally start training:

+- I use Python 3 for this project
+- Make sure you have set up virtual environment and also installed dependencies by `pip install -r requirements.in`
+- There're multiple options defined in `train.py`.
+For example, model to train `-m`, and checkpoint file to use `-c`.
+- There're also some examples for how to resume previous paused training in the Makefile.
+- To run the notebook, please download the pretrained model to `saved_model` directory first.

-### AlexNet
+## AlexNet
 Training Command for V1 and V2:
 ```
 make train_alexnet1
 make train_alexnet2
 ```

 Among two versions, I trained AlexNet V2 which achieves 50.98% top 1 accuracy.
+Some training notes:

+- I manually changed learning rate multiple times through training.
+But used a LR scheduler to in the final version with milestone of 30, 45, 80, 95 epochs and 0.1 decay.
+- With default weight init from PyTorch, the loss will stop decreasing around 4.5 so I used Kaiming init instead.
+- Data augmentation part is not exactly same with the original paper.
+- I modified the log format few times during training, so the log file is not consistent everywhere.

 **Training Log**: [alexnet2.txt](logs/alexnet2.txt)